Jump to Section:

-Learn More: What is a tag?
+What is a Tag?

 A tag is a coda or ending, that is “tagged on” to the end of the song, often introducing new harmonic progressions, similar to an amen.
 Tags are very popular in barbershop culture as standalone musical excerpts.
 Because they are often taught without using sheet music, tags are a wonderful way to introduce new singers to barbershop chords in just a few minutes by ear, rather than learning an entire song.

 If you attend any barbershop event, “tag circles” will be found in every available corner of a hotel lobby, and singers will stay up into the wee hours teaching each other their favorite tags like jazz jam sessions or drum circles.
 Many of the tags taught today are not associated with a song… they were written as a stand alone tag to be taught.